cloudflare/cloudflare-docs/content/fundamentals/basic-tasks/trace-request.md

 The **Trace results** page shows all evaluated and executed configurations from different Cloudflare products, in evaluation order.
 Any inactive rules are not evaluated.

-1. Analyze the different steps evaluated and executed by Cloudflare for the current trace.
+1. Analyze the different [steps](#steps-in-trace-results) with evaluated and executed configurations for the current trace.
 Trace results include matches for all active rules and configurations, whether configured at the account level or for a specific domain or subdomain.

     To show all configurations, including the ones that did not match the request, select _All configurations_ in the **Results shown** dropdown.

 2. (Optional) Update your Cloudflare configuration (at the account or at the domain/subdomain level) and create a new trace to check the impact of your changes.

+## Save the trace configuration

-To run a trace with the same configuration later, copy the JSON shown in the dashboard and enter it when creating a new trace.
+To run a trace later with the same configuration:

+1. Copy the JSON shown in the dashboard with the current trace configuration.
+2. When creating a new trace, paste it in the JSON box to define all the settings of the new trace.

+---

+## Steps in trace results

+When showing matched configurations in trace results, each step corresponds to one of the following:

+* Execution of one or more rules of a Cloudflare product, in the context of a [phase](/ruleset-engine/about/phases/) (for products built on the [Ruleset Engine](/ruleset-engine/))
+* [Workers](/workers/) (execution of one or more scripts)
+* [Page Rules](/support/page-rules/understanding-and-configuring-cloudflare-page-rules-page-rules-tutorial/) (execution of one or more rules)